paysuper/paysuper-docs/content/docs/payments/customization.md

 ## Saving payment methods for future

-PaySuper can securely store your customer's billing address and the payment method data to prefill the Checkout Form with.
+Unlimint Game Services can securely store your customer's billing address and the payment method data to prefill the Checkout Form with.
 The customer has to agree for this to happen.

 ## Customizing theme

-`PaySuper JS SDK`
+`Unlimint Game Services JS SDK`

 {{< highlight javascript >}}
 const paySuper = new PaySuper({